-Q: Suppose I want to calculate OEE continuously during the running shift, in order to present the team an ongoing status, how should I calculate this, specially when the machine is not running?
+Q: Can I make an hourly OEE Calculation?
+Suppose I want to calculate OEE continuously during the running shift, in order to present the team an ongoing status, how should I calculate this, specially when the machine is not running?
 Does the OEE drop to zero?

 What if the Availability has been 50% for last hour but the actual production has been zero?
 What do you do with the Performance number?
 Should it be equal to zero?

 Arno Koch • OEE can be used for several purposes; although steering improvement is the core, it can also come in handy at forecasting the potential capacity or to show the progress on the line, assuming you will use the number rather as a compass than a scientific precise guideline.